bbenedict/bbenedict/100days.md

 ## day 35

 Created a model parameter tester for scikit neural network classifier.
-The tester iterates through the different solvers, confgiruations for hidden layers, and other parameters to see what combination gets the best result on the test set.
+The tester iterates through the different solvers, configurations for hidden layers, and other parameters to see what combination gets the best result on the test set.
 Included also the worst result for ceiling analysis.
-This should come in handy when I try other neural network libraris on the various datasets.
+This should come in handy when I try other neural network libraries on the various datasets.

 ## day 36